 Now that we have a clean English version, the translator who is a native Spanish speaker and lives and works in the country of your target audience, and who is experienced in the field will go through the document and then translate it to Spanish.

-Checking the translation to correcting minor spelling errors, typos, checking overall formatting, and making recommendations, among other things.
+Checking the translation to correct minor spelling errors, typos, checking overall formatting, and making recommendations, among other things.

 The translation will now be finalized by the translator and the Translation Memory and Glossary will be updated for future use.